The best hotels in Tortola

 If you're risk-tolerant, late November is excellent.
 Rates haven't jumped to high season yet, hurricane risk is minimal, and the water temperature sits at a perfect 80F.

-Tortola's best neighborhoods
+Tortola's best hotel regions

 Tortola is small but the differences between areas matter.
 Road Town is the commercial hub with ferries and restaurants.
 The North Shore beaches (Apple Bay, Long Bay, Cane Garden Bay) are where surfers and sunset chasers end up.
 East End is quieter and closer to the ferry to Virgin Gorda.